sigmf/SigMF/sigmf-spec.md

 ##### The `extensions` Field

-The `core:extensions` field in the `global` object is a JSON array of objects that describe SigMF extensions.
-These `extensions objects` have the following names defined in the `core` namespace:
+The `core:extensions` field in the `global` object is a JSON array of _extension objects_ that describe SigMF extensions. `Extension objects` MUST contain the three key/value pairs defined below, and MUST NOT contain any other fields.

 |name|required|type|description|
 |----|--------------|-------|-----------|